serenadisanto14/ContextualEffectsVC/README.md

-This repository contains the code to reproduce the results in "The combination of feedforward and feedback processing accounts for contextual effects in visual cortex"
+This repository contains the code to reproduce the results in "The combination of feedforward and feedback processing accounts for contextual effects in mouse visual cortex"

 GHcode_SSN1celltype.cpp allows to simulate the minimal model (once the inputs are set -- from data preprocessing)